WIN

 Fine-grained password

-Fine-grained password policies enable security and Active Directory admins to define password settings for individual user accounts and global groups.
+Fine-grained password policies enable security and Active Directoryarrow-up-right admins to define password settings for individual user accounts and global groups.
 This enables far greater security than the Group Policy Default Domain Policy, which enforces a single password policy for all domain members.

 Powershell